SgtSwagrid/github-graph/README.md

 A tool to duplicate files across multiple GitHub repositories.
 An upstream _source_ repository serves as the single source of truth for a collection of files.
 Changes to the content of the _source_ are automatically applied to each of a series of downstream _target_ respositories.
-This is by means of an automatic pull request that is opened in each.
-Can be chained across multiple steps as an arbitrary [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph).
+This is by means of an automatic pull request that is opened in each, and can be chained across multiple steps as an arbitrary [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph).

 ## Use Cases